vatesfr/xen-orchestra/docs/reseller.md

 The Xen Orchestra partner program is designed to offer you the opportunity to become a reseller of Xen Orchestra and deliver a full stack solution to your customers.

 > For reselling XOA to your clients, you'll have a standard discount on every edition of Xen Orchestra.
-This discount will increase with the number of customers you have.
+However, to keep the reseller status, you will have to sell more than one XO edition a year, if not, you will fall under the "purchaser" status, which grant no discount.

 ## Apply to the program

 You need to be registered first.
-Then go on [the partner page here](https://xen-orchestra.com/#!/partner) and click on the "Register button":
+Then go on [the partner page here](https://xen-orchestra.com/#!/partner) and click on the "Register to become a partner" button:

 ![](./assets/partner_request.png)

 You will have to complete a form in order to give us some informations regarding your expectation and location.
-Once it's down, we will come back to you very fast to discuss of our collaboration.
+Once it's down, you should receive an email in order to start the discussion with someone from our team.

 As soon it's done, you can access to your partner zone, [at the same partner page](https://xen-orchestra.com/#!/partner).